 After leaving the beach you hit pavement again on the main road (#95) linking the two ferries.
 Continue on this road until you reach the ferry to New York State.
 It’s pretty countryside through here.
 Then either retrace your steps to stay on pavement or meander back to Marysville on any number of dirt side roads.

-The 58 km route was a disappointment when I was there because of construction and massive dump trucks.
+The 58 km biking route was a disappointment when I was there because of construction and massive dump trucks.
 But that’s some time ago now so if you’re up for a longer ride that meanders through rural landscapes then give it a go.

-Wind farms on Wolfe Island
+Wind farms on the island

 I guess progress means wind farms and that’s exactly what Wolfe Island has become – one giant wind farm.